Yagisan/The-Bustling-Valley/README.md

 Additionally, [Json Assets](https://www.nexusmods.com/stardewvalley/mods/1720) also slows down the start time of the game (although not to the extent PyTK does).
 The length of start up depends on how many JSON assets need to be loaded.
 Bigger mods, have many, many more assets than smaller mods.
 It doesn't affect runtime performance though.

+Furthermore, to be able to coexist with manual modded installs and/or Nexus Collections, the Bustling Valley takes a quick backup of Stardew Valley before the game starts, makes it's needed changes, and restores that backup when you exit the game

 ## Why does the game stutter between 6:00am and 6:10am?

 Every day between 6:00am and 6:10am the game spawns in many objects.
 On some systems, this produces a noticeable lag or stutter when this occurs.